DNA-and-Natural-Algorithms-Group/dsdobjects/README.md

 ```

-The above class MyDomain() uses standardized built in functions such as
+Inheriting from the DL_Domain base class enables standardized built in
+functions such as '~', '==', '!=', and provides a built-in memory management
+raising the DSDDuplicationError when conflicting domain names are chosen.

 ```py
 >>> # Initialize a Domain.